The 19 th Koroit Lake School will be held on January 2-7 2018

 accompanied and supervised by one of their parents, or a nominated supervising adult.

-For the Kids Program children need to be signed in and out, bring a drink and a snack, and refrain from leisure use of
+For the Kids Program children need to be signed in and out, bring a drink and a snack, and refrain from leisure use on mobile phones.

 About the Lake School -